flythereddflagg/flythereddflagg.github.io/python_book/docs/04-Hello-World.md

 # 4 - Hello World!

 If you have successfully installed Python and are able to do basic navigation in the command line, you are ready to begin programming in Python!
 We will begin with the most basic program that actually does something in Python.
 This is common when you want to begin any programming language.
-As with all things, beginning in Python is very simple.

-### Making and Running Your First Python File
+## Making and Running Your First Python File

 - Start by opening your text editor and opening a new file
 - Pick a folder to keep all your Python learning files in.
 This could be in your home folder but I recommend making a new folder, calling it something like `python_exercises` and putting it in your "Documents" folder.
 However, you can put it wherever makes sense.
-- Use the 'Save as' dialog and navigate to the folder you made.
+- Use the `File -> Save As` dialog and navigate to the folder you made.
 - Give the file the name `hello_world.py` and save it

 You will notice the `.py` part of the filename.
 This is called an extension and is a way of telling the computer or anyone who looks at the file what kind of file it is.
 Make sure you name all files you make in Python using this extension.